 A product may be said to be defective because of its design, manufacturing, or its presentation.
 A faulty design can result in weak points and other dangerous flaws, even for something that is well-manufactured, while poor manufacturing may make a well-designed product unsafe.
-Misrepresentation of a product refers to how the product is described and advertised—if the company portrays the product as different, or safer, than it actually is, victims may be able to file a product liability lawsuit.
+Misrepresentation of a product refers to how the product is described and advertised—if the company portrays the product as different or safer than it actually is, victims may be able to file a product liability lawsuit.
 One example of this might be a pool toy presented as a lifesaving device that cannot actually fulfill that function, which could cause a hazardous situation.

 Recently there have been reports of people experiencing side effects such as heart abnormalities and in extreme cases death due to consuming energy drinks.
-The product liability lawyers at PARRIS are highly experienced in this area and want to help those who have suffered due to this dangerous product.
+The product liability attorneys at PARRIS are highly experienced in this area and want to help those who have suffered due to this dangerous product.

 In many cases, products are poorly designed or manufactured because of efforts to shave production costs and maximize profits, and they may be misrepresented to boost sales.
 Many companies also don’t commit the resources needed for adequate testing before releasing a product to the public.
 This focus on profit has led to countless injuries from various products.
-If you have been injured by a defective product, contact the PARRIS in Lancaster to file a defective product liability lawsuit.
+If you have been injured by a defective product, contact PARRIS in Lancaster to file a defective product liability lawsuit.
 A lawyer from our office serving Palmdale and Santa Clarita can help ensure that victims receive the compensation they are owed.

-Because of the very nature of automobiles, any manufacturing or design defects can cause life-threatening situations.
+Because of the very nature of automobiles, any vehicle manufacturing or design defects can cause life-threatening situations.
 The complex nature of modern cars, trucks, and motorcycles, furthermore, makes it so that there are many parts that can fail.
 Although automakers perform numerous tests before they release vehicles to the public, these tests sometimes do not catch potentially hazardous glitches.
 Some automotive defects uncovered in the past few years include:

-If you’ve been injured as the result of a faulty auto part or other defective product, a product liability lawyer from our office serving Palmdale, Santa Clarita, and Antelope Valley can help.
-PARRIS has spent more than 25 years practicing law, and we have earned millions of dollars for our Lancaster clients in defective product liability cases.
-A lawyer from our office will represent you through the entire legal process –contact PARRIS today for more information or to schedule a free consultation.
+If you’ve been injured as the result of a faulty auto part or other defective product, a product liability attorney from our office in Southern California can help.
+PARRIS has spent more than 37 years practicing law, and we have won more than $1.9 billion for our clients over the years.